-Complete the table comparing the Sun, Earth and Moon.
+2. Complete the table comparing the Sun, Earth and Moon.
 Some answers have been filled in for you.
-2.

-2. Question Sun Earth Moon What is the object classified as? star planet a moon What is the shape? round round round What is the size relative to the other objects being discussed here?
+Question Sun Earth Moon

+What is the object classified as? a moon

+What is the shape?

+What is the size relative to the other objects being discussed here?
 The Sun is the biggest.
-The Earth is bigger than the Moon and much smaller than the Sun.
-The Moon is the smallest.

 What is the movement in relation to other objects?
-The Sun stays in the same place The Earth revolves around the Sun.
-The Moon revolves around the rotating Earth, while the Earth revolves around the Sun.
-What is the object made of? hot gas (mostly hydrogen and helium) solid rock, magma, water and gases in the atmosphere rock Can this object produce (radiate) light? yes No, it reflects the Sun's light.
-No, the Moon reflects the Sun's rays. is there water present? no yes no
+The Earth revolves around the Sun.

+What is the object made of? rock

+Can this object produce light?
+No, the Moon reflects the Sun's rays.

+Is there water present?